tengiz05/templates/README.md

-c# Templates and snippets
+# Templates and snippets
-C++ templates and snippets for Competetive Programming (sorry, mostly stolen from jiangly)
+C++ templates and snippets for Competetive Programming

 # To look up
  - https://codeforces.com/problemset/problem/1455/E